JumeiRdGroup/Android-PLog/README_EN.md

 #### [中文版文档](./README.md)

 ## Summary
+PLog is a logging library for Android, which has following features:
+#### Easy to print
+* print without tag
+* print without message
+* accept anny type of arguments
+* accept variable length arguments
+* auto formatting
+* print with builder style code

+#### Controllable output
+* intercept with multi dimension
+* customizable output decoration (style)
+* multi channel output
+* soft wrap supported

+#### Easy to filter
+* global tag (for filtering apps)
+* auto tag (for filtering classes)
+* keep stacktrace (for filtering files and/or methods)
+* category (for filtering developers or groups, etc)

+#### Dependency on demand
+You can use `plog-core` module for simple scenarios, but you can also import other modules for advanced usage.
+As you like.

+#### Flexible Setting/Extension
+You can use built-in options or just a little interface implementation to satisfy almost all your needs.

 PLog is a logging library for Android, follows following principle:
 #### Applicability
  > Focus on log itself, discard divider lines and other complicated decors but still keep being